-Sec.
-928 RCW 43.09.282 and 2008 c 328 s 6007 are each amended to read as follows:
+20 Sec.
+928. RCW 43.09.282 and 2008 c 328 s 6007 are each amended to 21 read as follows:

-For the purposes of centralized funding, accounting, and distribution of the costs of the audits performed on local governments by the state auditor, there is hereby created an account entitled the municipal revolving account.
+the purposes of centralized funding, accounting, For distribution of the costs of the audits performed on local governments by the state auditor, there is hereby created an account entitled the municipal revolving account.
 The state treasurer shall be custodian of the account.
 All moneys received by the state auditor or by any officer or employee thereof shall be deposited with the state treasurer and credited to the municipal revolving account.
 Only the state auditor or the auditor's designee may authorize expenditures from the account.
 No appropriation is required for expenditures.
 The state auditor shall keep such records as are necessary to detail the auditing costs attributable to the various types of local governments. ((During the 2007-2009 fiscal biennium, the legislature may transfer from the municipal revolving account to the Washington state heritage center account such amounts as reflect excess fund balance in the account.))
-During the 2009-2011 fiscal biennium, the state auditor shall reduce the municipal revolving account charges for financial audits performed on local governments by five percent.
+During the 2009-2011 fiscal biennium, the state auditor shall reduce

-Sec.
-929 RCW 43.09.475 and 2006 c 1 s 5 are each amended to read as follows:

-The performance audits of government account is hereby created in the custody of the state treasurer.
-Revenue identified in RCW 82.08.020(5) and 82.12.0201 shall be deposited in the account.
-Money in the account shall be used to fund the performance audits and follow- up performance audits under RCW 43.09.470 and shall be expended by the state auditor in accordance with chapter 1, Laws of 2006.
-Only the state auditor or the state auditor's designee may authorize expenditures from the account.
-The account is subject to allotment procedures under chapter 43.88 RCW, but an appropriation is not required for expenditures.
-During the 2009-2011 fiscal biennium, the legislature may transfer from the performance audits of government account to the state general fund such amounts as deemed to be appropriate or necessary.

-Sec.
-930 RCW 43.10.180 and 2007 c 522 s 951 are each amended to read as follows:

-(1) The attorney general shall keep such records as are necessary to facilitate proper allocation of costs to funds and agencies served and the director of financial management shall prescribe appropriate accounting procedures to accurately allocate costs to funds and agencies served.
-Billings shall be adjusted in line with actual costs incurred at intervals not to exceed six months.

-(2) During the ((2007-2009)) 2009-2011 fiscal biennium, all expenses for administration of the office of the attorney general shall be allocated to and paid from the legal services revolving fund in accordance with accounting procedures prescribed by the director of financial management.

-Sec.
-931 RCW 43.17.390 and 2005 c 384 s 4 are each amended to read as follows:
+- 1 the municipal revolving account charges for financial audits performed - 2 on local governments by five percent. - 3 Sec.
+929. RCW 43.09.475 and 2006 c 1 s 5 are each amended to read 4 as follows: - 5 The performance audits of government account is hereby created in 6 the custody of the state treasurer.
+Revenue identified in RCW 7 82.08.020(5) and 82.12.0201 shall be deposited in the account.
+Money in the account shall be used to fund the performance audits and follow-8 up performance audits under RCW 43.09.470 and shall be expended by the 9 10 state auditor in accordance with chapter 1, Laws of 2006.
+Only the 11 auditor or the state auditor's designee may authorize state 12 expenditures from the account.
+The account is subject to allotment 13 procedures under chapter 43.88 RCW, but an appropriation is not required for expenditures.
+During the 2009-2011 fiscal biennium, the 14 legislature may transfer from the performance audits of government 15 account to the state general fund such amounts as deemed to be 16 appropriate or necessary.
+17 - 18 Sec.
+930. RCW 43.10.180 and 2007 c 522 s 951 are each amended to read as follows: - (1) The attorney general shall keep such records as are necessary to facilitate proper allocation of costs to funds and agencies served and the director of financial management shall prescribe appropriate accounting procedures to accurately allocate costs to funds and agencies served.
+Billings shall be adjusted in line with actual costs incurred at intervals not to exceed six months. - (2) During the ((2007-2009)) 2009-2011 fiscal biennium, all expenses for administration of the office of the attorney general shall be allocated to and paid from the legal services revolving fund in accordance with accounting procedures prescribed by the director of financial management. - 31 Sec.
+931. RCW 43.17.390 and 2005 c 384 s 4 are each amended to read as follows: - 33 Starting ((no later than 2008)) in 2012, and at least once every 34 three years thereafter, each agency shall apply to the Washington state 35 quality award, or similar organization, for an independent assessment